 - It is then up to the Forest Service to decide whether or not to adopt projects recommended to them by collaborative groups.

-- If the USFs decides to adopt a project by a collaborative, all decision-making authority still rests with them and they must still put that project through the normal NEPA review and public input
+- If the USFS decides to adopt a project by a collaborative, all decision-making authority still rests with them and they must still put that project through the normal NEPA review and public input

-supports it, assist the USFS with capacity on other USFS projects as well.
+the collaborative supports it, assist the USFS with capacity on other USFS projects as well.

 - The contractor we’ve hired for the Darrington collaborative, forester Derek Churchill of Stewardship Forestry, will also be working with the collaborative and the USFS to identify and design

 pilot projects for this collaborative this fiscal year.

 - This added capacity to the USFS and the broad support around new projects will increase the timber volume coming off the Mount Baker-Snoqualmie National Forest (MBS)in the Darrington Ranger